duke-wyf/duke-wyf.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a senior student at the [Institute for Interdisciplinary Information Sciences (IIIS, aka.
 Yao Class)](https://iiis.tsinghua.edu.cn/en/), Tsinghua University.
-My research interests lie broadly in theoretical computer science, especially those related to the design and analysis of algorithms.
-And I had a wonderful research visit at UMich, advised by [Thatchaphol Saranurak](https://sites.google.com/site/thsaranurak/)
+My research interests lie broadly in theoretical computer science,  currently I am interested in graph algorithms and design, but I also have a strong interest in game theory and cryptography.
+I warmly welcome anyone with similar interests to get in touch with me.

+<h1>Research Experience</h1>
+I had a wonderful research visit at UMich in spring 2023, and I was fortunate to be advised by [Thatchaphol Saranurak](https://sites.google.com/site/thsaranurak/).

+<h1>Current Interested Problems</h1>